Accredited by the National School of Healthcare Science

 Entry requirements are set by the NHS.
-Applicants must possess a first or upper second class honours degree or equivalent in a pure or applied science subject.
+Applicants must possess a first or upper-second-class honours degree or equivalent in a pure or applied science subject.
+See full details.

 For applicants who obtained their degree outside the UK, the degree/qualification must be deemed to be at least of equivalent standing.
 Applicants whose first language is not English will be required to provide evidence of an English language qualification.
 English language test requirements may be waived where students’ undergraduate degree was studied in an English speaking country.
 Find out more about our English language requirements.
 For more information about qualifications view our Aston in your country webpage.

 The information contained on this website details the typical entry requirements for this course for the most commonly offered qualifications.
 Applicants with alternative qualifications may wish to enquire with the relevant admissions teams prior to application whether or not their qualifications are deemed acceptable.
 For less commonly encountered qualifications this will be judged on a case-by-case basis in consultation with the academic admissions tutor.